GIM Framework · Plain-Language Methodology for Pastors

 The Ministry Pulse layer is built entirely from the Ministry Survey wizard — data entered directly by ministry leaders.
 It is real-time, ministry-specific, and not drawn from any external database.

-Acts 16:14–15 · Lydia's household
+Acts 16:14–15 · Lydia's Household

-not a substitute for it."
+"A tool for mission, not a substitute for it."

-The Hood Shepherd built this framework — and applied it to every Census tract in the United States — because we believe that faithful incarnational ministry in urban neighborhoods deserves the same rigor we would bring to any other serious endeavor.
+The Hood Shepherd built this framework — and applied it to every Census tract in the United States — because faithful incarnational ministry deserves the same rigor we would bring to any other serious endeavor.
 We count because counting is an act of attention, and attention is an act of love.
+But the numbers serve the Word.
+They serve the pastor who walks the block every morning, the deacon who sits with the family in eviction court, the elder who prays over the neighborhood by name.